Holiday Gift Guide Books from Provence our 2021 List

 A budding romance, a Provencal setting and voila – a love story.
 The following list of books only begins to scratch the surface of the women’s fiction genre.
 However, these are authors we recommend as they write beautifully, inviting you into the lifestyle in the South of France with their prose.
 These books may be fiction, but these authors have “done their homework” regarding historical facts, understanding local traditions and immersing themselves in the culture.

 Sophie Claire’s novel, Summer at the French Olive Grove (May 2021), begins far away from pretty St Pierre, a fictitious seaside village on the Mediterranean where Lily Martin is injured while working on her latest film.
 Forced to return to St Pierre to convalesce, Lily goes to her grandmother’s home for the summer.
-She returns to find Mamie visibly ageing but still attempting to play matchmaker with Lily and her childhood friend Oliver.
+She returns to find Mamie visibly aging but still attempting to play matchmaker with Lily and her childhood friend Oliver.
 However, fiercely independent Lily refuses to consider Oliver anything more than the boy next door.
 After her father’s fatal accident, Lily masked her schoolgirl crush on Oliver and buried herself in her work, avoiding close relationships in the last 13 years.
 Please read our review here.

 Retired and living in Saint-Rémy-de-Provence since 2011, even after a decade, Gayle Smith Padgett and her hubby Ralph continue their exploration of the region.
 In 2019, they embarked on “The Big Birding.”
 They decided the 12-month project would feed Ralph’s passion for birding and test Gayle’s logistical, writing, and record-keeping skills.
 Published in September 2021, The Birdwatcher’s Wife is an engaging chronicle of the couple’s quest to reach their goal.

 The Birdwatcher’s Wife begins when Gayle and Ralph land at the Marseille Provence Airport on January 1, 2019.
 It’s the start of their Big Birding Year.
 Without wasting a moment, Ralph is already looking for feathered friends before they have even left the airport parking lot.
-Early on, Ralph is on a roll racking up some 76 sightings in the first month.
+Early on, Ralph is on a roll, racking up some 76 sightings in the first month.
 Perhaps his stretch goal of sighting 200 unique birds on French soil in 12 months is far from a stretch?
-Find out here:

 These memoirs are inspired by those who have chosen to settle in Provence for a period.
 What is appealing about these books is that the authors have all visited more or less the same geography, yet each story is different.
 Some are humour-filled tales of expats in the region.
 While other books reflect upon the attraction of cultural differences.

 Peter Mayle kept us entertained for years.
-His last book is a collection of vignettes and musings about living in the South of France for 25-years.
+His last book is a collection of vignettes and musings about living in the South of France for 25 years.
 It was published posthumously in June 2018, and here is our review of this book.

 Provence may not spring to mind as a setting for a mystery, but these authors think so.
 This collection of murders, thefts, drug busts and generally bad actors is for anyone who loves solving a puzzle.
 Settings are Provencal vineyards, art galleries and even on the chic French Riviera.
 So enjoy diving into the pages of these novels and attempting to solve the mysteries.